CESNET/du-docs/docs/operators/mpi.md

   nav: docs
 ---

-While [MPI](https://www.open-mpi.org/) jobs are traditional domain if High Performance Computing, our platform is capable of running MPI Jobs easily using mpi-operator from [kubeflow](https://www.kubeflow.org/).
+While [MPI](https://www.open-mpi.org/) jobs are traditional domain in High Performance Computing, our platform is capable of running MPI Jobs easily using MPI Operator from [kubeflow](https://www.kubeflow.org/).
+The [MPI Operator](https://github.com/kubeflow/mpi-operator) makes it easy to run allreduce-style distributed training on Kubernetes.
+We have deployed cluster-wide MPI Operator which allpws you to create an MPI job by defining a Kuberntes kind `MPIJob`, full documentation on kind's structure is available [here](https://github.com/kubeflow/mpi-operator/blob/master/v2/crd/kubeflow.org_mpijobs.yaml).
+Some documentation on MPI Operator can be found at [kubeflow site](https://www.kubeflow.org/docs/components/training/mpi/#creating-an-mpi-job) or [this blogpost](https://medium.com/kubeflow/introduction-to-kubeflow-mpi-operator-and-industry-adoption-296d5f2e6edc).

 To be able to run MPI job, there are two steps required: prepare specific Docker image and create MPIJob manifest.